LizzyFleckenstein03/paradox/README.md

 In the program, you can then use `12+;` at the beginning of the file to extract a pointer to your allocation.

 Since all operations fetch 64-bits, it is recommended to set the allocation size to 7 bytes higher than desired (if you wish to fetch/write the last few bytes of the allocation individually).

+As an example for pointer arithmetic, see `examples/brainfuck.false` which implements brainfuck using paradox pointer arithmetic.